NightwindDev/Tweak-Tutorial/p12_subclassWrapper.md

 5. Now, our `CustomBlurView` class will act as a *container* view for our blur view, so our view *itself* it's the one that needs to be constrained, hence why we use `self` when overriding the `translatesAutoresizingMaskIntoConstraints` property.
 If you pay attention at the initializer method of the blur view Apple made for us, you'll see one of the parameters is named `autosizesToFitSuperview:`, which takes a `BOOL` value, so one could specify anything in order to achieve the desired behavior.
 If we set it to `YES` that's it, the job is done.
 Since in this case the superview is our custom view class, and the superview of the view in the end it's the HomeScreen's main view controller's view class, it'll *automatically fit the superview*, like the parameter says, so it'll just cover the whole screen.
 No need at all to set a frame or constraints, so really nice from Apple regarding that.

-6. After that, you should be familiarized already if you've been following along with the tutorial.
-We just create the blur, set some nice properties such as the `alpha`, `blurQuality` & `blurRadiusSetOnce` and finally we add this blur to our newly created class.
-If you want to deep into this class further and see what it can do and play around with it's features, look [here](https://iphonedev.wiki/index.php/UIBackdropView).
+6. We create the blur, set some nice properties such as the `alpha`, `blurQuality` & `blurRadiusSetOnce` and finally we add this blur to our newly created class.
+If you want to dive deeper into this class and see what it can do and play around with it's features, look [here](https://iphonedev.wiki/index.php/UIBackdropView).

 7. Finally, after already isolating all of the view code we just created, now we can move on to the hooking part.
 In order to get a blur view in the HomeScreen behind the icons, we need to hook `- (void)viewDidLoad;` method in `SBHomeScreenViewController`, as already mentioned, the main SpringBoard's HomeScreen class. `viewDidLoad` is always a good choice because it's guaranteed to be called in a `UIViewController` class after the view has loaded, so it's pretty common to add custom code there to add additional setup.